We use our proprietary methodology to produce these rankings. Learn more →

 Conversation

-Conversation is an essential life skill because communication is required in almost all meaningful connections with others.
-Communicating well with coworkers, bosses, loved ones, dates, friends, spouses, neighbors, acquaintances, etc., enable human beings to flourish.
 Healthy communication requires certain social norms and boundaries to be observed.
 These skills in our connections include mutual respect and give-and-take—whether it's face to face, by email, social media, telephone, or any other means of communication.

-The problem is that social skills aren't being developed given the pervasiveness of communicating through technology.
 The younger generation has been called the silent generation, given that they communicate mostly in this way, which often does not require actually speaking to anyone, such as texting, social media messages, email, images, etc.

 Related:

-In communicating in this artificial, non-personal manner, their interpersonal skills are being hindered.
+In communicating in this non-personal manner, their interpersonal skills are being hindered.
 In this realm of communication in-person socialization helps stop social developmental disabilities in interpersonal relationships.
 This is especially important in the domain of kids life skills.

 Children learn connections, such as how to give and take and read the social cues of other kids in ways that can't be expressed through technology.
 Research shows a correlation across time between the lack of a sense of well being and difficulty regulating negative emotions as social media and phones were developed and proliferated starting in the 2010s to the present.